2021-2022 Annual Report

-This year, our Chapter provided a $1,000 scholarship for the College of Education’s Awards Celebration and a $500 donation to the McDowell Foundation.
+This year our Chapter provided a $1000 scholarship for the U of S College of Education’s Awards Celebration and a $500 donation to the McDowell Foundation.
 We passed a motion in December to increase the amount of our U of Scholarship to $2500 for the coming year.

-We continue to make concerted efforts to ensure our members know about the activities and sports sponsored by the Saskatchewan Seniors Fitness Association, and events sponsored by the Saskatoon Council on Aging.
+We continue to ensure that our members know about the activities and sports sponsored by the Saskatchewan Seniors Fitness Association and events sponsored by the Saskatoon Council on Aging.
 We have just recently taken out a year’s membership (Not for Profit Group membership) to SCOA.

 We are delighted with the results of now sending out our monthly email newsletters via a GoDaddy account.
 Past year’s newsletters were created and sent out using SimplyCast, with poor results in terms of our success in having our membership actually receive these email newsletters due to increased email security filters.
 With GoDaddy we have been so much more successful at being able to communicate with our membership.